 8.2.2.2.3 Interruptions during measurements on deactivated SCC

-Interruptions on PCell or activated SCell(s) due to measurements when an SCell is deactivated are allowed with up to 0.5 % probability of missed ACK/NACK when the configured measCycleSCell [2] is 640 ms or longer.
+Interruptions on PCell or activated SCell(s) due to measurements when an SCell is deactivated are allowed with up to 0.5 % probability of missed ACK/NACK when the configured measCycleSCell [2] is 640 ms or longer

 - If the PCell or activated SCell(s) is not in the same band as the deactivated SCell, the UE is only allowed to cause interruptions on PCell or activated SCell(s) immediately before and immediately after an SMTC.
 Each interruption shall not exceed requirement in table 8.2.2.2.2-1.

 - If the PCell or activated SCell(s) is non-contiguous to the deactivated SCell in the same FR1 band and UE is capable of intraBandNR-CA-non-collocated-r18 on this FR1 band and nonCollocatedTypeNR-CA-r18 is not provided, the UE is only allowed to cause interruptions on PCell or activated SCell(s) immediately before and immediately after an SMTC.
 Each interruption shall not exceed requirement in table 8.2.2.2.2-1.